larryhastings/correlate/README.md

 * and a floating-point `score`.

-Each `CorrelatorMatch` object tells you that **correlator** thinks that this `value_a` maps to this `value_b`.
+Each `CorrelatorMatch` object tells you that **correlator** thinks this `value_a` maps to this `value_b`.
 The `score` is a sort of mathematical confidence level--it's a direct result of the keys and other metadata you provide to **correlate**.
 The list of matches is sorted by `score`--higher scores first, as higher scores represent higher confidence in the match.

 That's the basics.
 But **correlate** supports some very sophisticated
 behavior: